jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 A set of related symlinks (master link + associated slave links), intended to be updated as a group.

+Its name is the name of the master alternative.

 ## master link